AymanNasser/Machine-Learning-From-A-Z/Classification/Classification notes.md

 Steps:
 1. Initialize K to a chosen number of neighbors, **default may be = 5**
-2. Take the K nearest neighbour for the new data point, according to the eculidean distance
+2. Take the K nearest neighbour for the new data point, according to the Eculidean distance
 3. Among these K neighbour, count the number of data points in each category
 4. Assign the new data point to the category where we counted the most neighbours

 ## Support Vector Machine
 Support vector machine is highly preferred by many as it produces **significant accuracy** with less computation power.
 ![SVM Image](../Images/SVM2.png)

 The objective of the support vector machine algorithm is to find a hyperplane in an N-dimensional space(N — the number of features) that distinctly classifies the data points & maximum margin, i.e the maximum distance between data points of both classes